IqtedarU/Crypto-News-ETL/README.md

 # Steps:

 ## Step 1: Data Retrieval
 Web-Scrape Data on the internet for cypto-news from sources.
-I currently have a few, but right now, I want this to automate and then get to adding more sources if needed.
-A lot of the code needs to be fixed as some websites have changed. maybe look into more dynamic web scraper like Selenium.
+I currently web scrape 1 to get an idea on hwo to interact with database.

 ## Step 2: Data Preprocessing
 Clean the data in the format I want it to be.
-In this case it would be Ticker, date, Title of article, and then content of article. additionally, I might consider adding the source as a column.
+In this case we have Source, Url, Date, Time, Tag, Title, Content

 ## Step 3: Database design and integration
-Since this is unstructered data, a NoSQL Database should be used.
-The Design can have different schemas, maybe sorting by each sources, but i will currently put in one.
+Since this is a fixed schema a SQL database is best.
+I am currently using NoSql mainly because AWS has limits on free, and I would like to get testing out of the way.

+There will we two datatables.
+One will be sources keeping track of sources used. the other will be Articles keeping track of all articles.
+We can use SQL to query efficiently

 ## Step 4: AWS automation and Pyspark
 AWS is mainly to get experience on AWS and know more on how to use it.
-I will use it to automate the script, and populate the NoSQL database.
+I will use it to automate the script, and populate the SQL Database.
-Pyspark is also used for experience since having access to big data is hard.
+AWS RDS is used for database, Apache Airflow is used to automate script and adding to script. maybe look into Pyspark incase big data used in future.
+This project won't use big data, as I will become poor :( .

 ## Step 5 Querying or future steps:
-Mabe get into MongoDB to make queries for experience, or look more into on how to expand this project
+I will make queries for looking for specific tags, dates, or authors.
+Maybe look into information retrieval to search for specific articles in a big database